briandgomez/Study/Security+/Security Operations.md

 - Prioritize
     - Refer to public disclosures when deciding how to categorize vulnerabilities from least important to most important

-- <u>Common Vulnerability Scoring System (CVSS)</u>: rating system used to categorize vulnerabilities on a level of big of a threat they are
+- <u>Common Vulnerability Scoring System (CVSS)</u>: rating system used to categorize vulnerabilities on a level of how big of a threat they are

 - <u>Common Vulnerability Enumeration (CVE)</u>: list of vulnerabilities and how important they are

 - Vulnerability classification
-    - Scanning results when scanning most parts of a system but not everything.
+    - Scanning most parts of a system but not everything.
 The signatures are the key.

 - <u>Exposure factor</u>: determines how risky a vulnerability is as a percentage